tusharm/trailya-app/PRIVACY.md

 The personal information that we collect depends on the context of your interactions with us and the App, the choices you make and the products and features you use.
 The personal information we collect include the following:

-_Google Login Data._ We provide you with the option to register with us using your existing Google account.
-If you choose to register in this way, we will collect the information described in the section called "HOW DO WE HANDLE YOUR SOCIAL LOGINS?" below.
+- _Google Login Data._ We provide you with the option to register with us using your existing Google account.
+If you choose to register in this way, we will collect the information described in the section called "HOW DO WE HANDLE YOUR GOOGLE LOGIN?" below.

 #### Information automatically collected